Short black opera team

 Dali Mana Gamarada, Gadigal language.
 Commission for the Opening Ceremony of the 2000 Sydney Olympic Games.

 Toni has worked as an accompanist in Melbourne for the past 25 years, performing with professional singers and instrumentalists.
 After completing her undergraduate studies in Western Australia, Toni studied at the Liszt Academy in Budapest.

 On her return to Australia Toni completed her Post Graduate studies at the Victorian College of the Arts.

 In 2011 Toni accepted the position of Company Manager for Short Black Opera and continues with her role as company vocal coach.

-Jessica first joined Short Black Opera as a Developing Artist in 2009.
-After creating the role of Young Alice in Deborah Cheetham’s Pecan Summer Jessica has reprised this role in Melbourne, Perth, Adelaide and most recently the Sydney Opera House.
+Jess Hitchcock first joined Short Black Opera as a Developing Artist in 2009.
+After creating the role of Young Alice in Deborah Cheetham’s Pecan Summer, Jessica has reprised this role in Melbourne, Perth, Adelaide and at the Sydney Opera House.

 In 2015 Jessica joined the SBO for KIDS Regional Touring Team and has collaborated with Deborah on songs for the Dhungala Choral Connection Song Book.

-Since moving to Melbourne in 2016 Jessica has provided valuable admin support to the company.
+Since moving to Melbourne in 2016 Jessica has become an invaluable part of the SBO team.